 TQS is a list of 22 survey questions, grouped by MPOWER classification theme.

 Questions 1, 2a and 2b measure tobacco smoking prevalence.
+These questions are the highest priority measures and should be included in all surveys that measure tobacco use.
 The indicators measured include current tobacco smokers, current daily tobacco smokers, former daily tobacco smokers and former daily tobacco smokers.

 Question 3 asks about the amount of tobacco smoked by current smokers.
 This question measures usage of cigarettes and other specific tobacco products.

 Questions 4, 5a and 5b measure the prevalence of smokeless tobacco use.

 Questions 6-9 measure secondhand smoke exposure in the home and in the workplace.

 Questions 10-12 measure two concepts: (1) attempt of current smokers to quit; and (2) receiving advice from healthcare providers to quit.